wonjunee/trading-strategy/README.md

-# Personal project to practice using pandas dataframe, numpy, and matplotlib.
+# A project to practice using pandas dataframe, numpy, and matplotlib.